PAWECOGmbH/saaster/README.md

-reinit                  -> reinites the database seed                    -> seeds certain sql files clean                   -> removes full application with all containers build                   -> starts the application in production mode (not wokrking yet.) url                     -> outputs all importent URL's of the application
+reinit                  -> reinites the database seed                    -> seeds certain sql files clean                   -> removes full application with all containers url                     -> outputs all importent URL's of the application
 ```